Claualvarez/ECCB2020/Superimposition.md

 **Are these superimpositions substantially different?
 Why?
 And how do you decide which one to use?**

-## Exercise 3: Using a binding-site to superimpose proteins
+## Exercise 3 (Bonus): Using a binding-site to superimpose proteins

 Hemerythrins have a conserved non-heme diiron-binding site.
 Most of the residues that participate in the coordination of these two iron ions are highly conserved.
 Let's see if we can use this information to produce a biologically relevant structure superimposition.